 Skip the dip?
-After a nearly 5-hour flight from Barcelona to Reykjavik, I’d probably head to my hotel.
+After a nearly 5-hour flight from Barcelona to Reykjavik, I would normally just head straight to my hotel.
 But picture this.
 An immense pool of milky-blue waters in the warmth of natural heat straight from the earth.
 Framed in a perfect contrast of black lava fields.
 Aaah.
 That’s the Blue Lagoon.
 Just a perfect way to relax immediately after the long flight.
 And yes, I’d go straight to the "bathe"!

 I visited Iceland in May.
 It’s early summer so temperatures start to get warmer around 7°C to 12°C. Uhm, still cold for me though.
 I accept some people can handle cold weather better than others.
 I’m out of that demographic.